yhorian/pages-plugin-mailchannels/README.md

-# MailChannels Cloudflare Pages Plugin
+# MailChannels Pages Plugin for Cloudflare

 This is a refactored version of the @cloudflare/pages-plugin-mailchannels plugin, which was based on the @cloudflare/pages-plugin-static-forms package.